 - Keep a large bucket of water nearby in case of fire.

 The best treatment for burns is prevention.
 However, if you do happen to get burned, luckily there are resources for treatment and rehabilitation.
 Contact the Banner University Medical Center - Tucson Burn Center today by making an appointment at (520) 694-1001.
 For emergencies, always call 911.

-Lourdes Castañón, MD, FACS, is director of the Burn Program at Banner University Medical Center - Tucson and an associate clinical professor with the Department of Surgery Division of Trauma, Critical Care, Burns and Emergency Surgery.
+Lourdes Castañón, MD, FACS, is director of the Burn Program at Banner University Medical Center - Tucson and a clinical assistant professor with the Department of Surgery Division of Trauma, Critical Care, Burns and Emergency Surgery.